sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 There are several \proglang{R} packages related to ROC curve estimation that contain dedicated plotting functions.
 The \pkg{ROCR} package [@rocr] plots the FPF _versus_ TPF, as usual, and then takes the interesting approach of encoding the cutoff values as a separate color scale along the ROC curve itself.
 A legend for the color scale is placed along the vertical axis on the right of the plotting region.
 The \pkg{pROC} package [@pROC] provides an option for plotting cutoff labels (\code{print.thres = TRUE}) and is mainly focused on estimating confidence intervals and regions for restricted ranges of the ROC curve.
 The plotting methods therein use the base \proglang{R} plotting functions to create nice displays of the curves along with shaded confidence regions.
 My \pkg{plotROC} package uses the \pkg{ggplot2} [@ggplot2] plotting library to create clear, informative ROC plots, with interactive features for use on the web, and sensible defaults for use in print.

-## Motivation and Literature Review
+## Literature Review

 Anyone giving a cursory look at any of the major medical journals is likely to find at least one ROC curve plot.
 I sought to assess the usage of ROC curve plots and to evaluate the design choices made in the current oncology literature by conducting a small literature review.
 I searched Pubmed for clinical trials or observational studies in humans reported in major oncology journals for the past 10 years for the terms "ROC Curve" OR "ROC Analysis" OR "Receiver operating characteristic curve".
-The search was conducted on October 8, 2014 and returned 54 papers.
-From those papers, 47 images were extracted and reviewed.
+I conducted the search on October 8, 2014 and it returned 54 papers.
+From those papers, I extracted and reviewed 47 images.
 The exact specifications for the Pubmed query are available in the manuscript source files.

 Each image consisted of a single ROC curve plot or a panel of multiple plots.
-Each plot was inspected manually for the following design features: the number of curves displayed, the type of axis labels (sensitivity/ 1 - specificity or true/false positive fractions), presence or absence of grid lines, presence or absence of a diagonal guide line, whether any cutpoints were indicated, the type of curve label (legend or direct label), and presence of other textual annotations such as the AUC.
+I inspected each plot manually for the following design features: the number of curves displayed, the type of axis labels (sensitivity/ 1 - specificity or true/false positive fractions), presence or absence of grid lines, presence or absence of a diagonal guide line, whether any cutpoints were indicated, the type of curve label (legend or direct label), and presence of other textual annotations such as the AUC.
 The numerical results of the survey are summarized in Table \ref{table1}.

 \begin{table}[ht]
 \centering